Top 3 Ethical Elephant Sanctuaries in Chiang Mai

 What: half day (morning or afternoon) / full day programs

 The personal engagement of the people at Into the Wild shows in how they approach the visitor experience.
 It's important to them that people from outside Thailand understand the history and culture of elephants in their country, and how over time this has evolved and now underpins their philosophy of what makes an ethical elephant sanctuary.
-They are honest about the practical limits of running an elephant sanctuary and are open to engaging visitors in discussions on how and why they do things.
+They are honest about the practical limits of tackling such a challenge and are open to engaging visitors in discussions on how and why they do things.
+That they take their ethical responsibility to educate the public seriously is part of what makes them a great sanctuary.

 The ethical engagement of Into the Wild Elephant Camp does not stop at the treatment of the animals, but extends to how they engage with the local hill tribes, which are some of the poorest communities in Thailand.
-Into the Wild has developed a model in which they not only help the community by committing to buying their crops to feed the elephants, but also actively employ them at the camp and use the camp as a community-building tool, exposing the tribal communities to each other, to foreign visitors and to new experiences.
-For example, they organise a summer camp where tribal kids can come meet each other while they learn about the elephants and other things outside their local isolated experience, such as foreign foods.
+Into the Wild has developed a model in which they not only help the community by buying their crops to feed the elephants, but also actively employ them at the camp.
+They use the camp as a community-building tool, exposing the tribal communities to each other, to foreign visitors and to new experiences.
+For example, they organize a summer camp where tribal kids can come meet each other while they learn about the elephants and other things outside their local isolated experience, such as foreign foods.

 Where: Mae Wang National Park